-Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services, a Division of The McGraw-Hill Companies, Inc. ("Standard & Poor's") have assigned the Series 2008A Notes underlying ratings of "AA," "Aa3" and "AA-."
+Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Ratings Services, a Division of The McGraw-Hill Companies, Inc. ("Standard & Poor's") have assigned the Series 2009A Notes underlying ratings of "AA," "Aa3" and "AA-," respectively.

 Such ratings reflect only the views of the rating organizations, and any explanation of the meaning or significance of each rating may only be obtained from the rating agency.
-The Board and the Department furnished to the rating agencies certain information and materials, some of which have not have been included in this Official Statement, relating to the Series 2008A Notes and the Board and the Department.
+The Board and the Department furnished to the rating agencies certain information and materials, some of which have not have been included in this Official Statement, relating to the Series 2009A Notes and the Board and the Department.
 Generally, rating agencies base their ratings on such information and materials and on their own investigation, studies and assumptions.
 There can be no assurance that a rating when assigned will continue for any given period of time or that it will not be lowered or withdrawn entirely by a rating agency if in their judgment circumstances so warrant.
-Any lowering or withdrawal of a rating may have an adverse effect on the marketability or market price of the Series 2008A Notes.
+Any lowering or withdrawal of a rating or other actions of a rating agency relating to its rating on the Series 2009A Notes may have an adverse effect on the marketability or market price of the Series 2009A Notes.

 The Board and the Department expect to furnish each rating agency with information and materials that it may request.
 The Board and the Department, however, assume no obligation to furnish requested information and materials, and may issue debt for which a rating is not requested.
-Failure to furnish requested information and materials, or the issuance of the debt for which a rating is not requested, may result in the suspension or withdrawal of a rating on the Series 2008A Notes.
+Failure to furnish requested information and materials, or the issuance of the debt for which a rating is not requested, may result in the suspension or withdrawal of a rating on the Series 2009A Notes.